camunda/camunda/docs/src/java-client/get-started.md

 * [Work on a task](#work-on-a-task)
 * [Work with data](#work-with-data)

-> You can find the complete source code including the BPMN diagrams on [GitHub](https://github.com/zeebe-io/zeebe-get-started-java-client).
+> You can find the complete source code, including the BPMN diagrams, on [GitHub](https://github.com/zeebe-io/zeebe-get-started-java-client).

 ## Prerequisites